kmontag/macher/README.md

 When `macher-install` is called, these tools are registered with gptel but not activated.
 The `@macher` and `@macher-ro` presets activate the appropriate subsets.

+You can also enable/disable them directly from the gptel menu, load them in restored gptel sessions, etc. Just make sure you call `(macher-enable)` or activate `@macher-base` - this adds a prompt transform that provides tools with a shared `macher-context` for outgoing requests.

 To customize the available tools and presets, modify `macher-tools` or `macher-presets-alist`.

 ## Customization